mre/endler.dev/content/static/about/index.md

 Later, I wrote a table tennis game for two players with nice graphics and double-buffering, but when I reinstalled the operating system, I forgot to save it to a floppy disk.
 Those were the days.

-I fried a few more computers, but I also helped fix some.
-I learned how to configure routers and set up networks before I had internet access, because we used to have print magazines with articles about how to do that, and people paid money to get them online.

 This is also around the time I started to have my own blog.
 I've been maintaining some form of personal website for more than 25 years now.
 Some of the [different versions](https://github.com/mre/endler.dev) are still available on GitHub and the Internet Archive.